 Philips True Wireless SHB4385

-Announced at IFA 2017, the True Wireless SHB4385 - not the catchiest of names - have a C-fit stability fin to keep them snug in your ears, and can apparently last six hours on a single charge or double that when slotted inside their charging capsule.
+The Philips True Wireless SHB4385 are one of the cheapest pairs of truly wireless in-ears we've reviewed.
+They have a C-fit stability fin to keep them snug in your ears, and can last six hours on a single charge (or double that when slotted inside their charging capsule).

 £150 / available now